 You can build and run Rubinius from the source directory.
 You do not need to install Rubinius to run it.
 The directions below will detail both installing Rubinius and running it from the source directory.

-configure script will automatically verify these
+configure script will automatically check whether a version is already

-LLVM installed and Rubinius fails to link with it for any reason, pass
+Rubinius fails to link with it for any reason, pass

 --skip-system to the

 configure script in the directions below.